Semi-Dynamic Load Balancing: Efficient Distributed Learning in Non-Dedicated Environments: Evaluation

+\textbf{Experimental Setup.} As elaborated in \cref{sec:cpu}, non-neural-network or not-so-urgent models may be trained in non-dedicated CPU clusters.
+To evaluate LB-BSP performance in such scenarios, we manually created \textbf{Cluster-B}, a heterogeneous CPU cluster that emulates the shared production environment where ML models are trained with the dynamic leftover resources ~\cite{reiss2012heterogeneity,cortez2017resource,li2018ease,hazelwood2018applied}.
+Cluster-B is built based on a one-hour snapshot of Google Trace~\cite{reiss2012heterogeneity}.
+That trace discloses the machine configurations (CPU/Memory capacities in \emph{normalized} form) of a production cluster from Google, together with the information of all the involved jobs/tasks during a selected month---including their resource consumptions and start/end times.

-Meanwhile, we have also emulated the \emph{resource dynamicity} of that Google cluster.
-For each instance in Cluster-B, we randomly map it to one machine in the Google cluster; during the training process, in that instance we launch a set of faked tasks that share exactly the same start/end times and resource (CPU/memory) consumptions with those submitted to the mapped Google machine.
+More specifically, we \emph{scale down} the totally 12,583 machines to 32 EC2 instances, with the former's \emph{hardware heterogeneity proportionally} preserved---by accordingly selecting the instance types and the quantity of each type, as summarized in Table~\ref{tbl:composition}.
+Meanwhile, \emph{resource dynamicity} of that Google cluster is also emulated: we randomly map each instance to a machine in the Google cluster, and launch a set of faked tasks sharing identical behaviors (i.e., start/end times \& CPU/memory consumptions) with those submitted to that Google machine.

-\textbf{General performance of LB-BSP.} By building up Cluster-B, we are actually emulating the scenarios where a shared-cluster operator utilizes the left-over resources for training DL models in the background.
-In Cluster-B we respectively train the ResNet-32 and Inception-V3 model for a fixed amount of time.
-Fig.~\ref{fig:converge_curves} shows their convergence curves, which are smoothed with a window size of 30 iterations.
-We find that, given the particular convergence criterion on loss value (0.6 for ResNet-32 and 11.0 for Inception-V3), the convergence speed under LB-BSP is more than $2\times$ of that under BSP for both models.
-Such a huge improvement suggests it be \emph{highly beneficial} to load-balance DL workloads with LB-BSP in \emph{shared production} clusters.
+Regarding the models, we train SVM on a malicious URL dataset~\cite{ma2009identifying}, and ResNet-32 on CIFAR-10 dataset.
+The batch size for SVM training is $10\%$ of the whole URL dataset (as in \cite{jiang2017heterogeneity}), and is 128 for ResNet-32.